-This excellent Youtube Video made by AC Service Tech LLC that explains why it is important to know the Gas furnace sequence of operation when troubleshooting furnaces.
+This excellent Youtube Video made by AC Service Tech LLC explains why it is important to know the Gas furnace sequence of operation when troubleshooting gas furnaces.
+It is very important for the troubleshooter to know the gas furnace sequence of operation to accurately find and fix the furnace problem.
 If one sequence of operation does not occur then as a troubleshooter you can focus on the sequence that is missing and fix the problem.
 Thanks so very much to Craig Migliaccio for taking the time to make this excellent video!
-I have the sequence of operation below.
+I have the gas furnace sequence of operation listed below.
 The YouTube video illustrates the sequence of operation on a Bryant Carrier 92% condensing furnace.
 The proper sequence of operation is:

 - If the vent and combustion chamber are open then the pressure switch closes the connection between the two wires that go into the pressure switch.
 If the furnace pressure switch, limit and rollout switches are all closed (allowing current to run through them) then the control board starts the furnace ignition sequence.